mlhartme/pommes/README.md

 TODO: Prefix, suffix, macros; formats

-## Mount commands
+## Checkout commands

-You can use mount commands (`mount`, `umount`, `st` and `goto`) to manage checkouts your disk, e.g. run scm operations on projects that match a query.
+You can use checkout commands (`checkout`, `remove`, `st` and `goto`) to manage checkouts your disk, e.g. run scm operations on projects that match a query.
 Pommes supports Subversion and Git scms.

-### Mount
+### Checkout

-`pommes mount s:/trunk` checks out all trunks.
+`pommes checkout s:/trunk` checks out all trunks.

-Before changing anything on your disk, `mount` presents a selection of the checkouts to perform, and you can pick one, multiple (separated with blanks) or all of them.
+Before changing anything on your disk, `checkout` presents a selection of the checkouts to perform, and you can pick one, multiple
+(separated with blanks) or all of them.
 Or you can quit without doing anything.

 If a checkout already exists on your disk, it is not touched.
-This is useful to checkout newly created projects by just re-running your mount command.
+This is useful to checkout newly created projects by just re-running your checkout command.

-### Umount
+### Remove

-The `umount` command is equivalent to removing checkouts from your disk with `rm -rf`, but it also checks for uncommitted changes before changing anything.
-Similar the `mount` command, it asks before changing anything on your disk.
+The `remove` command is equivalent to removing checkouts from your disk with `rm -rf`, but it also checks for uncommitted changes before changing anything.
+Similar the `checkout` command, it asks before changing anything on your disk.

-`umount` has a `-stale` option to remove only checkouts that have been removed from the database.
-For example, if you have all trunks checked out, you can run `pommes umount -stale` to remove checkouts that are no longer used.
+`remove` has a `-stale` option to remove only checkouts that have been removed from the database.
+For example, if you have all trunks checked out, you can run `pommes remove -stale` to remove checkouts that are no longer used.

-### Ls
+### Status

-`pommes ls` lists all checkouts in the current directory, together with a status marker.
+`pommes st` lists all checkouts in the current directory, together with a status marker similar to `svn st`

-### Pg
+### Goto

-`pg puc`
+`pommes goto puc`

-searches the database for `puc`, offers a selection of matching projects, checks it out and cds into the resulting directory.
+searches the database for `puc`, offers a selection of matching projects, checks it out if necessary and cds into the resulting directory.

-Technically, pg is a shell function that invokes `pommes goto` and, if successfull, sources ~/.pommes.goto

 ## Advanced